lewgeon/radar-asteroid-rotation-period-pipeline/README_EN.md

 button runs `observation`, `echo`, and `inversion` one stage at a time.
 Edited parameters are saved under `.gui_state/pipeline_gui_state.json` and reused the next time the GUI opens.
 Recent execution history is shown in the left panel.
+While a stage is running, the bottom of the window shows a rough percentage and the current sub-step reported by the child module.
+Use "中止" to abort the current stage.
+The PySide6 GUI embeds Plotly previews in the result panel when Qt WebEngine is available, with static images and external browser opening kept as fallback.
 The older Tkinter entry point remains available as `python gui_app.py` for fallback.

+The GUI uses the same config-preparation rules as `pipeline.py`: before running, it writes `experiment.json`, `observation.generated.json`, `echo.generated.json`, and `inversion.generated.json` under `runs/<run-name>/configs/`, then runs one stage at a time.
+If a stage fails, check the GUI log for the parameter source and generated config paths.

 Outputs are written under `runs/<run-name>/` by default.
 For `configs\pipeline_example.json`, the default run directory is `runs/pipeline_example/`.